How to Host Your PHP Web App in AWS

-AWS offers many options for hosting a PHP website through their services & partner ecosystem.
+AWS offers many options to host a PHP web app through their services & partner ecosystem.
 EC2 + Beanstalk are services for traditional websites.
 App Runner, ECS & Kubernets are great for container & cloud-native PHP applications.
 AWS also offers an entire partner ecosystem to make hosting easy.

 AWS PHP Web Application Hosting Options